 Devansh has started kindergarten from this year and coming up with healthy snack ideas to pack in his lunch box (tiffin box) has taken over majority of my thinking processes.
 OK so I exaggerate!! 😉 But I was quite close to that state for the first couple of weeks of school.
 I was trying to think of all possible quick recipes for dry snacks I could prepare that won’t take up more than 10 minutes of my time in the morning.

 Now I have figured out some 6-7 ones that I know he will eat…usually AFTER he gets home.
 So I will keep rotating them over the days till he gets bored eating them or I get bored making them.
 Earlier, I would get stressed if he didn’t finish his tiffin; I knew he liked what I had packed because he would eat it after getting home.
 After the first PTM, I found out most kids don’t eat tiffin in school.

-So till date, I add mashed veggies to his khichdi or pasta.
+So to date, I add mashed veggies to his khichdi or pasta.
 I keep the paneer pieces to marinate in the fridge overnight; cooking them hardly takes 10 minutes the next morning.

-Hope you found this for simple less spicy tiffin recipe of paneer tikka for toddlers and kids useful.
-If you would like to share your recipes of healthy snacks for kids, I would love to hear from you.
+Hope you found this simple less spicy tiffin recipe of paneer tikka for toddlers and kids useful.
+If you would like to share your recipes for healthy snacks for kids, I would love to hear from you.
 Ciao for now.

 Paneer Tikka for Toddlers and Kids

 - 1 pinch jeera powder cumin seeds powder

 - chili and ginger paste to taste (optional)